 A staff of 14 employees, including the Executive Director, support agribusiness development and maintain the Waiahole Water System.
-In FY 2021, ADC filled the position of Administrative Services Officer and Executive Secretary.
-The following positions are yet to be filled, subject to funding:
+The following positions are yet to be filled:

-- General Accounting Clerk position authorized effective 7/1/2018 - Asset Manager position authorized effective 7/1/2016
+- 1. General Accounting Clerk position authorized effective 7/1/2018 - 2.
+Asset Manager position authorized effective 7/1/2016